Orange-OpenSource/ouds-ios/OUDS/Core/Themes/Orange/Sources/_OUDSThemesOrange.docc/OUDSThemesOrange.md

 - spaces tokens are `OUDSSpaceSemanticTokensWrapper`
 - sizes tokens are in `OUDSSizeSemanticTokensWrapper`
 - colors tokens are all defined in `OrangeThemeColorSemanticTokensWrapper`
-- borders tokens are in `OUDSBorderSemanticTokensWrapper`
+- borders tokens are in `OUDSBorderSemanticTokensProvider`
 - elevations tokens are in `OUDSElevationSemanticTokensWrapper`
 - opacity tokens are in `OUDSOpacitySemanticTokensWrapper`
 - grid tokens are in `OUDSGridSemanticTokensWrapper`